Master of Business Administration

-- Apply cross-functional knowledge and critical thinking to analyze and solve problems, prioritize issues and develop effective responses
+- Apply cross-functional knowledge and critical thinking to analyze and solve problems, prioritize issues, and develop effective responses.

-- Identify strategic stakeholder issues, market structures, and human behavior to frame decision-making within the social, political, and cultural contexts of local and global communities
+- Identify strategic stakeholder issues, market structures, and human behavior to frame decision-making within the social, political, and cultural contexts of local and global communities.

-- Communicate complex analyses, recommendations, strategies, and visions in ways that lead to clarity of purpose and effective decision-making
+- Communicate complex analyses, recommendations, strategies, and visions in ways that lead to clarity of purpose and effective decision-making.

-- Effectively apply elements of leadership to individuals and group dynamics
+- Effectively apply elements of leadership to individuals and group dynamics.

-- Identify and analyze the ethical obligations and responsibilities of business
+- Identify and analyze the ethical obligations and responsibilities of business and other activities.

 Courses (48 total units required)